 8. Add the stock.

-9. Add the cream and cheese to taste (a little at a time) and stir.
+9. Add the cream and cheese to taste (a little at a time, you may not need all of it) and stir.

-10. Add the laver bread (to taste a little at a time) and cockles and season (you may not need salt).
+10. Add the laver bread (to taste a little at a time, you may not need it all) and cockles and season (you may not need salt).

 11. Put the filling in the pie dishes.
 Leave to cool (ideally the filling should be put in the fridge for at least an hour).